Frequently Asked Questions

 Not at this time, however, ACMin students will find ample available housing in the Athens area, within close vicinity of the school.
 The future vision for the college is to be situated on a pastoral setting with short and long-term living spaces for both students and guests.

 What is the ACMin Transformational Prayer Ministry Center?

 The ACMin Transformational Prayer Ministry Center is a place where any individual can receive 90 minutes of intentional, focused prayer leading to an authentic encounter with God’s Truth, in order to overcome struggles with anger, unforgiveness, fear, stress, anxiety, trauma, sexual sins, and depression as well as other undesired behaviors and thought patterns.
 This transformation is a lifelong journey towards wholeness, freedom, peace and joy in Christ.
-Confidential Prayer Ministry is open to the public at no cost.
+Confidential Prayer Ministry is open to the public.

 How can I get involved with ACMin?

 • Pray over the ACMin mission, vision, students, and staff

 • Participate in a course or seminar, become a prayer minister, join our Board of Trustees

 • Promote the ACMin so others, serve on the Advocacy Council

 • Partner as a church or business to help make the ACMin opportunity available to others

 • Provide funding for student scholarships, program development, and volunteer assistance/expertise